OE9SAU/SVXLink_Git/README.md

 **shari_goes_aprs:**

-Use this script so send position data to APRS-Server for your SHARI position (use for mobile HS) via ncat
+Script that sends your position data to an APRS server for your SHARI position, using ncat to transmit the data.

 sudo apt install ncat